 Margaret M. Mitchell "Origen and the Text-Critical Dilemma: An Illustrration from One of His Newly Discovered Greek Homilies on the Psalms"

 Ralph W. Klein "New Testament Manuscript 1424 and Its Homecoming"

 Our librarians have expertise in a range of subjects and are available to help students and Faculty use the Libraries many resources.
 Personalized consultations are a phone call away.

-(Religion, Catholic Studies, Canadian Studies, Philosophy, and French, Spanish, and Italian)
+(Religion, Catholic Studies, Canadian Studies, Philosophy, French, Spanish, and Italian, and Social Work)